 What Does “Under Water” Mean?

-The term “under water” (synonymous with the term “upside down”) simply means that you owe more for your house than the house is actually worth.
+The term “under water” (synonymous with the term “upside down”) simply means that you owe more on your mortgage than the house is actually worth.

 So how did so many people end up owing more than their home is worth?